Sole source awards

 Key Rules

-- SDVOSB Sole Source Consideration
+- Sole Source Consideration Order

-- Eligibility and Thresholds
+- Eligibility and Value Thresholds

 - Certification Requirement (2024 Onward)